 Google Sheets has a good collection of charts that are easy to insert.
 You also have the option to add an automatically generated chart using the Explore feature.
 You can customize your chart and save it as an image outside of your sheet.

 Microsoft Excel has a much larger selection of charts.
-You’ll find more customization options, the ability to add animations to make your graph stand out, and the option to create a chart template to reuse for consistency.
+You’ll find more customization options and the option to create a chart template to reuse for consistency.
 You can save charts outside of your spreadsheet in Excel as well.

 Both applications let you share your sheet and adjust the sharing permissions to allow others to edit the sheet or simply view it.
 And you can share the workbook via email or a link.